CrystalC19/12SQL-Employee-Tracker/README.md

 # 12SQL-Employee-Tracker

+ This application was created so that business owners can view or edit the departments,roles, and employees within their company.

 ## User Story
 I WANT to be able to view and manage the departments, roles, and employees in my company